rulingAnts/quickstart_android_pwa/MIGRATION_NOTES.md

 ## Maintaining Both

-If you want to maintain both versions:

-1. Keep Flutter code in `lib/`, `android/`, etc.
-2. Keep PWA code in `www/`
-3. Share test data in `test_data/`
-4. Document platform-specific features
-5. Keep data formats compatible (XML, audio)
+If you want to maintain both a Flutter and a PWA version in the future, do so in separate repositories to avoid confusion.
+Keep data formats compatible (XML, audio) and share test data via a dedicated data repo.

 ## Conclusion